A shocking prayer becomes like a stone in the shoe; it continues to irritate and disturb our consciences.

 The response was immediate.
 A number of legislators walked out during the prayer in protest.

-We no longer follow the dictates of any eye for an eye, but should we also have departed from spare the rod and spoil the child?
+We no longer follow the dictates of gouging out an eye but should we also have departed from spare the rod and spoil the child?

-Coward's Castle contains many titbids from the world and church that have irritated and offended me; we can look the other way, or we can stand up and be counted.
+Coward's Castle contains many tidbits from the world and church that have irritated and offended me; we have the choice to look the other way or standing up and being counted.

-The offends me that we rarely hear from the pulpit that the body is the temple of the Holy Spirit; yet we desecrate the dwelling place of Almighty God with not the slightest twinge of regret.
+The offends me that we rarely hear from the pulpit that the body is the temple of the Holy Spirit; yet we desecrate the dwelling place of Almighty God at every church fete with not the slightest twinge of regret.

 Just where will He live when we die long before our time from out gross habits and the sickening stuff we put in our mouths in the name of food?

 Thank the Good Lord for men and women who periodically make us feel distinctly uncomfortable.
-In Stones in my Clog, Bernard Preston gives us anecdotes from the Chiropractic Coalface that have disturbed his equilibrium.
+In Stones in my Clog, Bernard Preston gives us anecdotes from the coalface that have disturbed his equilibrium.

 Not for the faint-hearted, some of these stories may leave you too with a stone in your proverbial shoe that you'd rather not have.
-Available as an ebook for only $2.99, on Kindle.
+Available as an ebook for a pittance, on Kindle.

 You can enjoy a few sample chapters at the above link.
 This book would make a wonderful gift for your chiropractor; read it first yourself!